IST356M001SP25/assignment-03-dachmiel/reflection.md

 `--- Reflection Below This Line ---`

 I learned how to use streamlit to create interactive applications that can process and display data.
 Specifically, I learned how to read and parse information from text inputs and files and displaying the parsed data in a presentable way.
+The first part was relatively easy and focused on displaying the data for one package using Streamlit.
+Part two was more difficult and gave me some trouble since Streamlit's file uploader required converting the binary content to text, which stumped me at first.
+However, it was good practice for reading uploaded file contents and parsing each line correctly.
+The final part built on the previous one and introduced a summary reporting component which helped reinforce the methods learned in the previous parts.